Before Your COVID-19 Test

 How Much Does Testing Cost?

-Many insurance companies cover the cost of COVID-19 testing, but it’s always a good idea to contact your insurance provider to confirm your coverage.
+It’s always a good idea to contact your insurance provider to confirm your coverage.
 COVID-19 testing for travel is also billed through insurance.
 All locations accept most insurance plans.
 If you prefer to pay for the test yourself, payment will be due at your visit.
 Cost may vary depending on type of COVID-19 test required.
 Other providers, including community COVID-19 testing sites, may provide COVID-19 testing free of charge to those without insurance.

 Is Antibody Testing Available?